6G Localization and Sensing in the Near Field: Features, Opportunities, and Challenges: Opportunities for Localization and Sensing

-Wireless communication and L\&S systems can be implemented in the same hardware and be configured to use the same waveforms and signal processing blocks, however, they target different goals.
+Wireless communication and L\&S systems can be implemented in the same hardware and be configured to use the same waveforms and signal processing blocks; however, they target different goals.
 In particular, communication systems are designed to transfer information through a radio channel acting as a \emph{medium}, resulting in treating the \emph{aggregate} channel as a nuisance in order to optimize data transmission.
-In contrast, L\&S systems are designed with the sole purpose of extracting information about the UE/target state from that radio channel.
-As a result, the NF features can be beneficial to both communication and \ac{las} in different aspects, if these features are correctly captured in the channel models.
+In contrast, L\&S systems are designed with the sole purpose of extracting information about the UE (or passive target) state from that radio channel.
+As a result, \ac{las} benefit from the NF features in a manner distinct from that of communication systems.

-In L\&S systems, the coupling in range and angle coming from the \ac{swm} allows for direct localization of users and scatterers with high accuracy, even in the absence of multiple wideband \acp{bs}, thus enabling frugal \ac{las}~\cite{dardari2022nlos}.
-The same focused beam can also be used to spatially resolve closely spaced scatterers, allowing for radar sensing with high resolution. {While SNS does not require extra effort in communications as the diversity gains in the end-to-end channel is elegantly exploited, \ac{las} must accurately model this feature, especially for extended targets in order to correctly extract their geometric parameters.
-This effect can also be leveraged to detect channel variations and potentially enable passive object sensing.
-Regarding the \ac{bse}, L\&S can further {exploit the location information from the squinted beams} when wide bandwidth signals are adopted, thus both reducing the scanning time and improving the L\&S accuracy and resolution~\cite{cui2022rainbow}.
+In L\&S systems, the coupling in range and angle coming from the \ac{swm} allows for direct localization of both users and scatterers with high accuracy.
+In this case, the range-based localization (requiring wideband signals) and angle-based localization (requiring multiple multi-antenna BSs) in the FF are no longer required, thus enabling frugal \ac{las} with narrowband signals~\cite{dardari2022nlos}.
+Similarly, beamfocusing in the NF can be utilized to spatially resolve closely spaced scatterers {for high-resolution radar sensing, which cannot be done with beamforming in the FF.} While SNS does not require extra effort in communications as the diversity gain in the end-to-end channel is elegantly exploited, \ac{las} must accurately model this feature, especially for geometric parameter extraction of extended targets.
+This effect can also be leveraged to detect channel {blockages,} variations and potentially enable passive target sensing.
+Regarding the \ac{bse}, L\&S can further exploit location information {contained in the squinted beams formed by different subcarriers, thus improving the L\&S accuracy and resolution with beamfocusing with limited scanning overhead~\cite{cui2022rainbow}}.